Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 What to Buy in Croatia - Coffee

 Want to buy Croatian coffee while you’re on vacation?
-Thanks to its brick-like shape, Franck is our top pick for Croatian coffee to carry in your suitcase.
+Thanks to its brick-like shape, Franck is our top pick for Croatian coffee to take with you on the road.

 12. Salt